directus/directus/docs/guides/real-time/authentication.md

 GraphQL puts more responsibility on the client for handling the re-authentication flow and has no supported way for us to implement it without breaking compatibility with existing clients.
 Because of this, you may only use an `access_token` for authentication at this time.

-When a token expires, the connection will be closed with a `Forbidden` message, signalling to the client to refresh their `access_token` and reconnect.
+When a token expires, the connection will be closed with a `Forbidden` message, signaling to the client to refresh their `access_token` and reconnect.

 ### Public Mode